omarsahil/RedditFit/PAYMENT_SETUP.md

 # Payment Integration Setup Guide

-This guide will help you set up the DodoPayment integration for RedditFit.
+This guide will help you set up the DodoPayments integration for RedditFit.

 ## Environment Variables